-IELTS Cue Card Sample 247 - Conversation you had in the past which is very important
+IELTS Cue Card # 247 - An important conversation you had in the past

 - Written by IELTS Mentor